 Above all, people who traditionally hate to mop might also enjoy the benefits of having a spin mop, and the O-Cedar manages to highlight many of those perks at a fair price.

 So far, we don’t plan on switching anytime soon unless I decide to do another review.
 We’ll see!

 Would We Purchase the O-Cedar EasyWring Spin Mop Again?

-Final Tip: Just make sure to purchase extra mop heads.
+Make sure to purchase extra mop head refills.
 This way, you’ll be able to wash more at the same time and will always have a clean one available each time you mop.